menu icon

 FOR THE CHICKPEAS STEW:

-• Ladle the soup into individual bowls or over steamed rice, couscous or quinoa.
-Garnish with coriander and serve.
+• Ladle the soup into individual bowls or serve over steamed rice, couscous, or quinoa.
+Garnish with coriander before serving.

 Nutrition